Planning to travel to Merida, Mexico? Here’s what you need to know before you go. Not planning to travel to Merida? Here’s why you should.

 Manifesto Coffee

-Manifesto is an independent coffee shop – the type that serves up the really good stuff.
-They have their own roastery upstairs and roast their own beans – it shows.
+Manifesto is an independent coffee shop, the type that serves up the really good stuff.
+They have their own roastery upstairs, working with beans from across Mexico’s top coffee regions like Oaxaca, Chiapas and Veracruz, and it shows.

 Where to Skip on Your Trip to Merida